erroronline1/caro/readme.md

     mark_bulk-->|no|prepared_orders;
     prepared_orders-->add_product;
 ```
-Initialized incorporations are marked as approved by all applicable users permissions/roles.
+Initialized incorporations are marked as approved by all applicable permissions/roles of the starting user.
 They may still have to be fully approved by defined authorized roles.
 Sample checks are added to the records.
 Defined authorized users can revoke the sample check from within the [audit module](#tools).
 New checks trigger a sytem message to these users.

 [Content](#content)